Back to blog

 • Ask for your X.com password

-• Upload your tweets anywhere
+• Upload your tweets to a third-party deletion service

-• Store your tweet content
+• Store your tweet content on external servers

-• Use cloud servers
+• Use a cloud deletion backend

 • Use X.com APIs